Glossary of Sheep Terms

 A

-Abattoir -a facility where farm animals are killed and processed
+Abattoir -a facility where farm animals are harvested and processed into meat products.

 Abortion - premature loss of a pregnancy.